Take a look around Puddle Duck Cottage, a luxurious home from home in Shropshire’s beautiful Ironbridge Gorge.

 Jackfield and the Ironbridge Gorge

 The Ironbridge Gorge is a UNESCO World Heritage Site, and is regarded as the birthplace of the Industrial Revolution.
 Ironbridge itself is famous for the first ever cast-iron bridge which was built in 1779 over the River Severn.
-It was designed by Abraham Derby III and cast in the foundry at Coalbrookdale.
+It was designed by Abraham Derby III and cast in the foundry at nearby Coalbrookdale.

 Puddle Duck Cottage lies around a mile downstream from Ironbridge, in the village of Jackfield.
 Like many of the towns and villages in the area, it played an important part in the Industrial Revolution.